-You may not yet know this, but even though Canadian health care system is considered one of the best in the world, there are still some coverage limitations such as a waiting period for newcomers.
+One thing you should know, although Canadian health care system is considered one of the best in the world, there are still some coverage limitations such as a waiting period for provincial insurance plan for newcomers.

-It is available for New Immigrants and other Visitors to Canada, who are not yet eligible for any provincial medical insurance plans due to a waiting period in certain Canadian provinces including BC, ON, QC, SK and Yukon.
+It is available for New Immigrants and other Visitors to Canada, who are not yet eligible for any provincial medical insurance plans due to a waiting period in certain Canadian provinces including BC, QC, SK and Yukon.

 Moreover, if you are a New Immigrant to Canada with a private health insurance plan, your side-trips to other countries (with the exception of your country of origin/citizenship) are also covered, as long as your stay in Canada for the majority of your coverage period.

 During this time, you are encouraged apply for private medical emergency coverage for New Immigrants to Canada and stay protected from unnecessary financial expenses related to your immediate health care needs.